arosbio/cpsign-dl4j/README.md

   - Fraction of all training examples used as internal test-set, used for determining early stopping of the training (`testFrac`)
   - The updater used for updating weights in the network (`updater`)
   - The optimizer used for finding the gradient in the backprop, which is used together with the updater for updating the weights (`optimizer`)
   - Specify the number of epochs to continue training the network after there is no more improvement in the loss score (`earlyStopAfter`).
-The calculation of the loss score can be done either on training examples or an internal test-set, which is controled by the `testFrac` parameter.
+The calculation of the loss score can be done either on training examples or an internal test-set, which is controlled by the `testFrac` parameter.
   - Weight decay, used for regularization (`weightDecay`)
   - Standard `l1` and `l2` regularization terms, to control the size of the weights
   - Both an `inputDropOut` and `dropOut` for hidden layers, which are set separately.